Axiom of union: Relation to Pairing

 The axiom of union allows one to unpack a set of sets and thus create a flatter set.

 Together with the axiom of pairing, this implies that for any two sets, there is a set (called their union) that contains exactly the elements of the two sets.

 Relation to Replacement

-The axiom of replacement allows one to form many unions, such as the union of two sets.
+The axiom schema of replacement allows one to form many unions, such as the union of two sets.

 However, in its full generality, the axiom of union is independent from the rest of the ZFC-axioms:

 Replacement does not prove the existence of the union of a set of sets if the result contains an unbounded number of cardinalities.

 Together with the axiom schema of replacement, the axiom of union implies that one can form the union of a family of sets indexed by a set.